bretpeters3n/tipit_palindrome-tip-calculator/README.md

 <!-- OVERVIEW -->
 ## Overview
-This website is a static HTML website using semantic tags and minimal CSS.
-This project is part of the learning experience on my journey to become a Full Stack Web Developer.
+This website is an interactive JS app prototype that allows users to create a tip for a service that brings the grand total of the service to a palindrome number.

 <!-- BUILT WITH -->